A Capacity to Litigate Assessment is a way of ensuring a person has the capability to take part in and follow legal proceedings.

-Our capacity to litigate assessments include one visit to the client’s home, an assessment, a written report, travel and reading time.
+Our Capacity to Litigate Assessments include one visit to the client’s home, an assessment, a written report, travel and reading time.
 The assessment will cover the specific details of the case and will always include a financial affairs assessment.
-If necessary, our assessors are able to attend court, for an additional charge.
+If necessary, our Assessors are able to attend Court, for an additional charge

-The Mental Capacity Act (2005) does not cover Capacity to litigate, therefore the legal test of Dunhill v Burgin (2014) is used.
+The Mental Capacity Act (2005) does not cover Capacity to Litigate, therefore the legal test of Dunhill v Burgin (2014) is used.
 This case law is our benchmark and we also keep up to date with any new and relevant case law.

 We request information such as details of the legal matter being addressed.
 Financial information is required especially when a possible financial settlement is being discussed and medical conditions especially when looking at medical negligence cases.
-An assessor can use this information to verify what is discussed during an assessment.
+An Assessor can use this information to verify what is discussed during an assessment.
 It may help them to cover certain topics and will therefore allow them to set a suitable threshold of understanding.

-Contact us.
+Please contact us.
 We will provide you with a copy of our bespoke referral form, which we will happily talk through with you.

 We believe in fostering a comfortable environment for all our assessments and as such the majority take place at the client’s home.
-It is common for assessments to take place at a solicitor’s office or be arranged in conjunction with solicitors for litigation cases.
+It is also common for assessments to take place at a solicitor’s office or be arranged in conjunction with solicitors for litigation cases.

-Whilst the assessment will potentially cover complex legal matters our assessor will ensure appropriate language and communication methods are used.
+Whilst the assessment will potentially cover complex legal matters our Assessor will ensure appropriate language and communication methods are used.
 This is to prevent the client feeling like they are being tested.
 It may be appropriate to read through relevant documents, discuss problem solving or number manipulation.

-In litigation cases, a capacity assessment can be vital to protect vulnerable clients.
+In litigation cases, a Capacity Assessment can be vital to protect vulnerable clients.
 They can ensure the correct needs have been identified and as a result assist that person through the case.

 With support of a litigation friend it is likely the court case will then be able to continue.
-The capacity assessment will then also be a chance to express your wishes and ensure they are heard.
+The Capacity Assessment will then also be a chance to express your wishes and ensure they are heard.